 AnFV enables you to create validation files for other files.
 These files contain a set of hashcodes that allow to locate corrupted blocks within a bad file with a customisable resolution.
 The block size can be reduced up to 256 bytes of data per block.
 AnFV can still use the SFV format, but in that case it won't be able to tell you where the errors are in a corrupted file.

-DriveSort sorts the directory tables of a volume formated in FAT12/FAT16/FAT32.
-This sort orders the files in each folder according to their short or long names alphabetic order.
+DriveSort sorts the directory tables of a volume formatted in FAT12, FAT16 or FAT32.
+This sort orders the files on the disk according to a customizable order.

-The majority of recent operating systems sort the files before showing them to the user, either by name, by size or by whatever the user choose.
+Recent operating systems sort the files before showing them to the user, either by name, by size or by whatever the user choose.
 However, it is not always the case in embedded OSes on small portable devices like MP3 players.
-On these platforms, the lack of resources (CPU, memory) can lead the developper to make it display or play the files in the order in which they are on the disk.
+On these devices the lack of resources (CPU, memory) can lead their developers to make it display or play the files in the order in which they are on the disk.

-This order depends mostly of the order in which they were added to the disk.
+This order depends mostly of the order in which they were added to the disk, which is not convenient for the user.
 DriveSort can change this order to help such devices to play or view their files in the order you want, by putting them on the disk in a customizable order.

-DriveSort also features a manual ordering mode for files: the "playlist" mode, in which you can drag the files in the order you want.
+DriveSort also features a manual ordering mode for files: the "playlist" mode, in which you can drag the files in the list in the order you want.
 This mode is only available on the files having a long file name, because it alters the content of the short file name of the ordered files.
 If it was used on a file having only a short file name, the name would be lost.
-The short file name is altered to become something like "XXXXXXXX.EXT", where X is a digit from the file's playlist number, and EXT is the file original extension.
-The long file name of the files is not modified by this method, and the files are automatically ordered on the disk using the "SFN Sort" method.
+The short file name is altered to become something like "XXXXXXXX.EXT", where XXXXXXXX is the file's playlist number, and EXT is the file original extension.
+The long file name of the files is not modified, and the files are automatically ordered on the disk using "Short Name" comparison.
 This is particularly useful for multimedia players which play the songs using the short file name alphabetic order, and display them using their long file names, such as the I-Bead, the Sony K750i, some devices for GBA/NDS...
 The playlist mode is initially able to move .MP3, .OGG and .WMA files around, to avoid files that are not really part of a playlist, like system files.
 If you want to add other extensions to these, use the Extensions... menu in the playlist menu, or add them to the RecognizedExtensions option of the DriveSort.ini settings file.